pschichtel/JavaCAN/README.md

 The value for the `<module>` placeholder used throughout this section is `core` and if the EPoll support is used, an additional option with `epoll` for `<module>` is necessary.

+##### Architecture Detection

+While JavaCAN 2.x bundled the native components in its main artifacts, starting with the 3.x release series the native components are instead provided as separate jar files (classified by their architecture).
+This provides full control over which library is loaded, especially on architectures on which the JVM doesn't provide enough information for a reliable architecture detection.
+Programs using JavaCAN usually depend on specific architectures and thus can pull just the relevant components and nothing more.

+For applications like test tools that don't really care about program size and don't need to support every possible architecture, starting with JavaCAN 3.3 `*-arch-detect` modules are provided.
+These modules bundle all prebuilt architectures and provide a function to automatically load the correct variant based on the `os.arch` system property.

+For example for the `javacan-core` module you would instead depend on the `javacan-core-arch-detect` module and then, somewhere early in your program, invoke `JavaCANAutoDetect.initialize()`.
+This will configure the necessary system property based on the architecture detection and eagerly initialize JavaCAN.

 ## Troubleshooting

 In case you have issues, have a look at the [troubleshooting document](TROUBLESHOOTING.md).